Wee Ka Siong: Early political career

 Wee begin his political career in Johor Bahru Malaysian Chinese Association, which he joined in 1992..
 He was the Division Secretary of MCA Johor Bahru Division from 1993 to 2005.
 After that, he is elected as Johor Bahru's MCA Majidi Branch chairman from 1996 to 2008, and became the MCA Johor Bahru Division Youth Chief from 2002 to 2008.

-In 2005 during the National MCA Youth election, he was elected as the National MCA Youth Wing Secretary General, and was appointed as the National MCA Youth Education Bureau Chief (2005–2008).
+In 2005 during the National MCA Youth election, he was elected as the National MCA Youth Wing Secretary General, and was appointed the National MCA Youth Education Bureau Chief (2005–2008).
 He was awarded The Outstanding Young Malaysian (TOYM) Award (Politics, Governmental Affairs & Legal) (马来西亚十大杰出青年奖) by the Junior Chamber International Malaysia; this award was presented to him by Dato' Sri Ong Tee Keat, then Deputy Minister of Youth and Sports, in Kuala Lumpur on 25 November 2005.

 On 13 October 2008, Wee was elected unopposed as the MCA Youth Chief for the 2008–2011 term, taking over the position from the Health Minister, Dato' Sri Liow Tiong Lai.
 On 11 November 2008, Wee Ka Siong was elected to lead the MCA Malacca State Liaison Committee.
 Prior to this, he was the secretary general for Malaysia Chinese Association Youth Wing.

 In 2013, he contested, and won, the deputy presidency of the full party.